 Backups, cloning & staging

-As I said earlier, Cloudron does support local and remove backups.
+As I said earlier, Cloudron does support local and remote backups.
 You can set a custom backup interval and also make backups on demand.

 Moreover, the backup functionality can be used to clone applications.
 And with a bit of creativity, you can use the clone functionality as a staging functionality.
 Clone an app, do some changes on the cloned app and test it, and finally clone it back to the original app (although I’m not sure if that works).